z-riley/gogl/README.md

 This library does not:
 - Support animations*
-- Provide "game engine" like functionality
+- Provide "game engine"-like functionality

 *Animations and other complex graphics can be built on top of gogl.
 See [go-2048-battle](http://github.com/z-riley/go-2048-battle) as an example.